 History of the Elm Park Triples

 The Elm Park Triples was started by former Kerrisdale club treasurer David Smith in 2019.
-It is a closed club, mixed triples tournament played throughout the outdoor season as a full round-robin event.
+It is a mixed gender triples tournament played throughout the outdoor season as a full round-robin event.

-It is intended to be a fun, but competitive league and was originally designed to encourage new bowlers, and formerly social bowlers, to transition into more competitive play.
+It is intended to be a fun, but competitive league designed to encourage new bowlers, and formerly social bowlers, to transition into more competitive play.

-Experienced bowlers are asked to see the league as an opportunity to help less experienced club players make this transition into inter-club competition.
-It also provides the opportunity for club bowlers to meet and socialize with bowlers from other clubs.
+Experienced bowlers are asked to view the league as an opportunity to help less experienced club players make the transition into inter-club competition.
+It also provides opportunities for club bowlers to meet and socialize with bowlers from other clubs.

-The social side of the league is very important, so refreshments play an important part.
-The Kerrisdale club provides the coffee and tea, while all the teams take turns each week providing the snacks.
+The social side of the league is an important aspect of the league.
+Every Tuesday, Kerrisdale provides the coffee and tea, while all the teams take turns each week providing the pre-game snacks.

-Teams are comprised of three players and as many as two spares, if desired, of any gender from the same club.
-Any three of these five players can play in any position (skip, vice or lead) for any game.
-In addition, any other member of their club can also be used as a substitute, but that person is not allowed to skip.
+Teams are comprised of three players and, as of 2023, as many as three spares of any gender can be added from the affiliated club.
+Therefore, any three of the six players can play in any position (skip, vice or lead) for any game.
+In addition, any other member of their designated club can be used as a unregistered substitute, but that person would not be allowed to skip.